Texas Tech going to 4th CWS after 8-6 win over Oklahoma St

 “I’m just really proud of these guys, proud of who they are,” Tadlock said.
 “Proud of the way they prepare, proud of the way they compete.
 Honestly I think the better team won today.”

 Oklahoma State (40-21) had two runners on base when Colin Simpson, who had hit a tiebreaking homer an inning earlier, struck out against Dane Haveman to end the game.
-Simpson had homered off Haveman in Game 2 on Saturday night when the Cowboys won to snap an eight-game losing streak to their Big 12 rival and force the deciding Game 3.
+Simpson had homered off Haveman in Game 2 on Saturday night, when the Cowboys won to snap an eight-game losing streak to their Big 12 rival and force the deciding Game 3.

+“Yeah, it was a punch in the gut to have that ball go over the fence but what are you going to go?
+Turn around and jump back in on it,” Cowboys coach Josh Holliday said.
+“First two guys on base (in the ninth), three good swings to try to put a bat on ball against a good reliever.
+The kid made the pitches when he needed to.”

 Haveman got his third save after taking over for John McMillon (3-3), who struck out six over 3 2/3 innings.